jaclew/ILVT/README.md

 > read_painter.ui and genome_overview.ui (GUI files)
 >
 > logo.png (thumbnail)

+### Installing on MacOS
+Installation on MacOS can be done using Homebrew (https://brew.sh/).

+Install Python (version 3).
+Pip should be included in the Python installation.
+> brew install python3

+Install git
+> brew install git

+Now follow the instructions for installation under Linux.

 ### Installing on Windows
 Follow below instructions to install on Windows.